gitRaed/pickseat/README.md

 I did my best to present an intuitive and pretty UI using angular 8, leaflet.Js and bootstrap.
 I also tried to secure my back as much as i could think of at the moment.
 I also downloaded a SSL certificate in case it'll be published.

-If you want to test it out, clone it and enter "npm start" in the terminal.
+If you want to test it out, clone it, open both front and back end folders, and enter "npm start" in their respective terminal.
+Please, do consider that the database is not online.